Call: Light Art Colors 2020

 deadline: 14th may 2020 at 2 p.m.
 (CET)

 The Light Art Colors Contest is promoted by Venice Design Week and ADI Associazione Design Industriale.
 It is organized by the Cultural Association Arte e Design Venezia in collaboration with “Gioielli Nascosti di Venezia – Fondazione Venezia Servizi”.

 Art.
 1 The Goal of the Competition

-Venice Design Week is announcing a competition focused on the design of lighting structures and lighting systems.
-One section of the contest is specifically dedicated to the architecture and the interior design, in relation to their eco-friendly integration with home automation systems.
+Venice Design Week is announcing a competition focused on lighting design and lighting systems, one section of the contest is specifically dedicated to the architecture and the interior design relation with the natural and artificial light.
+Particular attention to the relation to their eco-friendly integration with home automation systems.

 Art.
 2 The Jury

 The Jury consists of five members who each have the right to vote.

 The Director of the Museum who will host the exhibition;